ysndr/MSc-Thesis/chapter/evaluation.md

 Yet, three features were reported to not work at all and no feature  left the users unsurprised.
 Participant found the hover and diagnostic features to behave particularly unexpectedly.

-For the second item of each feature, the survey asked the subject to rate the quality of the language server based on their expectations.
+For the second item of each feature, the survey asked the subjects to rate the quality of the language server based on their expectations.
+[Figure @fig:results-comp-expectations] summarizes the results.
 Apart from the same three occasions in which a feature did not work for one participant, the majority of responses show that NLS met its user's expectations at least partially.
 The results are however highly polarized as the Jump-to-Definition and Hover features demonstrate; Each received equally many votes for being inapt and fully able to hold up to the participants expectations at the same time.
 Other features were left with with a nuniformly distributed assessment (e.g. Completion and Find-References).